rogerwcpt/blazor_angular_components/src/JSComponentGeneration/README.md

 # JavaScript Component Generation

-This sample demonstates how Blazor components can be automatically wrapped as components in JavaScript-based SPA frameworks like Angular and React.
+This sample demonstrates how Blazor components can be automatically wrapped as components in JavaScript-based SPA frameworks like Angular and React.

+This sample was duplicated from the aspnet [samples repo](https://github.com/aspnet/samples.git), more specifically this project [JavaScript Component Generation](https://github.com/aspnet/samples/tree/main/samples/aspnetcore/blazor/JSComponentGeneration)

+## Prerequisites

+I could only get this working with angular v12.
+If you are using Node Version Manager (nvm), then set your version of angular to version 12 like this
+* `nvm use v12`

 ## Running the Angular sample

 Clone this repo.
 Then, in a command prompt, execute:

  * `cd BlazorAppGeneratingJSComponents`
+ * `nvm use v12`  (optional if you only have Angular v12 currently installed)
+ * `dotnet build`
- * `dotnet watch`
+ * `dotnet run`

 Leave that running, and open a second command prompt, and execute:

  * `cd angular-app-with-blazor`
+ * `nvm use v12`  (optional if you only have Angular v12 currently installed)
  * `npm install`
  * `npm start`